noormohammad07/my_portfolio/README.md

 # My Portfolio

-A modern, responsive portfolio website built with React, Material UI, and Framer Motion.
+This is my personal portfolio website built with React and Vite.

 ## Features